gtalug/code-of-conduct/Code-of-Conduct/05-professionalism.markdown

-If an event will by its nature have sexual topics, touching or imagery, the Linux community's name, GTALUG or TLUG should should not be included and invitations should not be sent to the official public channels of the community.
+If an event will by its nature have sexual topics, touching or imagery, the Linux community's name, GTALUG or TLUG should should not be included and invitations should not be sent through the official public channels of the community.